Pullback (category theory): Sets

 together with the restrictions of the projection maps π_{1} and π_{2} to X ×_{Z} Y.

 Alternatively one may view the pullback in Set asymmetrically:

 where $\coprod$ is the disjoint union of sets (the involved sets are not disjoint on their own unless f resp. g is injective).
 In the first case, the projection π_{1} extracts the x index while π_{2} forgets the index, leaving elements of Y.

 This example motivates another way of characterizing the pullback: as the equalizer of the morphisms f ∘ p_{1}, g ∘ p_{2} : X × Y → Z where X × Y is the binary product of X and Y and p_{1} and p_{2} are the natural projections.
 This shows that pullbacks exist in any category with binary products and equalizers.
-In fact, by the existence theorem for limits, all finite limits exist in a category with binary products and equalizers; equivalently, all finite limits exist in a category with terminal object and pullbacks (by the fact that binary product = pullback on the terminal object, and that an equalizer is a pullback involving binary product).
+In fact, by the existence theorem for limits, all finite limits exist in a category with binary products and equalizers; equivalently, all finite limits exist in a category with terminal object and pullbacks (by the fact that a binary product is equal to a pullback on the terminal object, and that an equalizer is a pullback involving a binary product).